cohoe/maxime/README.md

 ### Crappy dial-up quality audio
 Your system probably enabled the HSP "headset" profile instead of the A2DP "high quality audio".
-You can change this by opening pavucontrol (Pulse Volume Control), going to the Configuration tab and setting Profile for your device to "High Fidelity Playback (A2DP Sink)"
+You can change this by opening pavucontrol (Pulse Volume Control), going to the Configuration tab and setting Profile for your device to "High Fidelity Playback (A2DP Sink)".

 ### Audio not in sync
-Bluetooth sucks.
-What more can I tell you?
-Best thing to do is run ``maxime.py --reconnect`` and hope for the best.
+Best thing to do is run ``maxime.py --resync`` and hope for the best.
+Maybe don't walk so far away and/or re-orient your antenna.
+Bluetooth kinda sucks.

 ### No audio and/or controls not working
 The QC35's can be connected to multiple devices at the same time.
 You probably have a device